How to Tag and Hang Shirts and Dresses

 - Tags should be printed/copied on standard white copy paper (the cheap stuff is fine!)

-- Barcodes are printed by logging into our online registration site.
+- Barcodes are printed by logging into our online registration site from the consign page.

 - It’s easy: Read all about the barcoding system as well as all of the ins and outs of tagging in our tagging guidelines.

-- Using Barcodes from a Past Sale: As long as you were not contacted with a “your barcodes don’t work” email, feel free to use barcodes from previous sales, as long as you are using your same consignor number.
+- Using barcodes from a past sale: As long as you were not contacted with a “your barcodes don’t work” email, feel free to use barcodes from previous sales, as long as you are using your same consignor number.
 NOTE: you must register for each sale – even if you already have barcodes, no exceptions.
+If you show up for a sale with barcodes but have not registered, your items will not scan at checkout and all your sales will be entered toward the 100 code consignor – which is the code used to split proceeds among all registered consignors.

 - The more you sell, the more money you make!
-While you should price your items for what they are worth, price to sell!
+While you should price your items for what they are worth, price to sell to get the biggest check!

-- As a guideline, we suggest you price an item at 25%-30% of what you purchased it for if it is still in Very Good resalable condition.
+- As a guideline, we suggest you price an item at 25%-30% of what you purchased it for if it is still in very good resalable condition.
 Think about what you would like to pay.
+We do have an always-in-work pricing guide.
 We reserve the right to turn away or pull from the floor any item that we feel is priced too high for the sale.

 - All items must be priced at a MINIMUM of $2.
 You may group (securely please!) smaller items together.
 Prices should be in whole dollar amounts ONLY (no cents).